Office of the Attorney General, Nepal: List of Attorney General

 Senior Advocate Mr. Agni Prasad Kharel was the 26th Attorney General of Nepal.
 Previously, he served as the Minister of Law, Justice and Parliamentary Affairs, Member of Constituent Assembly, and General Secretary of the Nepal Bar Association.
 Specifically, he had played an instrumental role in the constitution drafting process.
-He had been accredited for leading the prosecution system for the effective implementations of the newly enacted Criminal Codes.
+He had been accredited for leading the prosecution system to effectively implement the newly enacted Criminal Codes.
 He led the office to implement the Second Strategic Plan.
-There had been rapid infrastructure development works (with the construction of more than three dozen Government Attorneys Offices), including the construction of the new building of the Office of the Attorney General, Nepal.
-During his tenure, the number of Government Attorneys and Staffs was increased, and the coordination with the Chief Attorney Offices was also enhanced.
+There had been rapid infrastructure development works (with the construction of more than three dozen Government Attorneys' Offices), including the construction of the new building Office of the Attorney General, Nepal.
+During his tenure, the number of Government Attorneys and Staff was increased, and the coordination with the Chief Attorney Offices was also enhanced.
 He played a pivotal role in enhancing the capacity of government attorneys.
-During his tenure Office became member of International Association of Prosecutors.
+During his tenure, the Office became a member of the International Association of Prosecutors.